Copyright

 2.3 Warranties

-The Subcontractor gives the Warranties to Omnia, and acknowledges that Omnia has entered into this Agreement in reliance on the Warranties.
+The Subcontractor gives the Warranties to Omnia and acknowledges Omnia has entered into this Agreement in reliance on them.

 2.4 Indemnity

-(a) The Subcontractors must deliver the Goods and/or supply the Services by the Date for Delivery.
+(a) The Subcontractor must deliver the Goods and/or supply the Services by the Date for Delivery.

-(b) If the Subcontractor proposes any change to the Date for Delivery for any reason, the Subcontractor must immediately give written notice to Omnia, who may in its absolute discretion accept or reject any such proposal.
+(b) If the Subcontractor proposes any change to the Date for Delivery for any reason, it must immediately give written notice to Omnia, who may accept or reject any such proposal in its absolute discretion.

-(e) Where Omnia finds that the Goods are not acceptable, Omnia may at the Subcontractor’s expense either rectify the Goods to a condition acceptable to Omnia or return the Goods to the Subcontractor and may deduct the costs of such repair or return in accordance with clause 5.5.
+(e) Where Goods are not acceptable, Omnia may at the Subcontractor’s expense rectify the Goods to an acceptable condition or return them, and may deduct the costs in accordance with clause 5.5.

-(f) The property and the risk in Goods delivered or left at the delivery site nominated by Omnia does not pass from the Subcontractor to Omnia until Omnia has inspected and accepted the same by written notice to the Subcontractor.
+(f) Property and risk in Goods do not pass until Omnia has inspected and accepted the Goods by written notice.

-(g) The Subcontractor must do all things to provide to Omnia (and its successors, customers, assignees, purchasers and users of the Goods and/or Services) the benefit of all warranties, guarantees and undertakings in respect of the Goods and/or Services:
+(g) The Subcontractor must provide to Omnia (and its successors, customers, assignees, purchasers and users of the Goods and/or Services) the benefit of all warranties, guarantees and undertakings in respect of the Goods and/or Services from both the Subcontractor and any manufacturer or supplier.

-(a) Before the Subcontractor provides the Goods and/or Services, the Subcontractor must, at its cost, effect and maintain the insurances set out in Schedule 1.
+(a) Before the Subcontractor provides the Goods and/or Services, it must, at its cost, effect and maintain insurances required by Omnia.

 (b) All insurances shall be effected with an insurer and on terms approved by Omnia.

-(c) The Subcontractor must as soon as possible notify Omnia if for any reason any policy of insurance under this Agreement terminates, lapses or is otherwise not renewed.
+(c) The Subcontractor must promptly notify Omnia if any policy terminates, lapses or is not renewed.

-(d) Other than for Professional Indemnity and Workers Compensation insurance, insurances shall be effected in the joint names of Omnia and the Subcontractor, or alternatively, note the interests of Omnia, and shall provide that all conditions, agreements and endorsements (with the exception of the limit of liability) operate as if there was a separate policy of insurance covering each of the insured.
+(d) Other than Professional Indemnity and Workers Compensation, insurances shall be effected in the joint names of Omnia and the Subcontractor, or alternatively note Omnia’s interests, and operate as if a separate policy applied to each insured (limits aggregate).

 5.1 Contract Sum

-The parties agree that the Contract Sum is sufficient for the provision of Goods and/or Services under the Agreement which includes such ancillary Goods and/or Services as could have been reasonably anticipated by an experienced and competent subcontractor as being necessary for the provision of Goods and/or Services having regard to the Project, or was otherwise capable of reasonable inference from this Agreement.
+The parties agree that the Contract Sum is sufficient for the Goods and/or Services and includes such ancillary items as could have been reasonably anticipated by an experienced and competent subcontractor as being necessary having regard to the Project, or capable of reasonable inference from this Agreement.

 5.2 Contract Sum fixed

-The parties agree that the Contract Sum is fixed and is not subject to rise and fall except as expressly set out in this Agreement.
+The Contract Sum is fixed and is not subject to rise and fall except as expressly set out in this Agreement.

 5.3 Claims for payment

-(c) The Subcontractor acknowledges that Omnia may withhold retention moneys from any amount payable to the Subcontractor under this Agreement or seek other security from the Subcontractor (“Security”) as a precondition to any payment being made to the Subcontractor.
-Such Security will not exceed 10% of the Contract Sum and (if not called upon) will be returned at the expiration of such defects liability period advised in writing by Omnia or twelve months after the last date of the provision of Goods and/or Services, whichever is the later.
+(c) Omnia may withhold retention moneys or require other Security up to 20% of the Contract Sum; if not called upon, Security is returned at the expiration of the defects liability period advised by Omnia or 12 months after the last provision of Goods and/or Services, whichever is later.

 5.4 Payment

-(a) Within 14 days of the payment schedule being issued or as otherwise agreed in writing with the Subcontractor (whichever is later), and subject to clause 5.5 and any other entitlement under the Agreement to deduct moneys from the Subcontractor, Omnia shall pay to the Subcontractor the amount assessed by Omnia as due to the Subcontractor.
+(a) Within 15 Business Days of the payment claim being issued or as otherwise agreed in writing, and subject to clause 5.5 and any other entitlement to deduct, Omnia shall pay the scheduled amount.

-(b) Any payment made by Omnia to the Subcontractor does not constitute approval of any work nor will it be taken as an admission or evidence that any work, Goods and/or Services have been satisfactorily carried out in accordance with this Agreement.
+(b) Any payment made by Omnia does not constitute approval of work nor evidence that any Goods and/or Services have been satisfactorily carried out.

-(c) Any adjudication application pursuant to SOPA must be made to one of the following authorised nominating authorities: The Resolution Institute, Building Adjudication Victoria Inc or Rialto Adjudications Pty Ltd.
+(c) Any adjudication application pursuant to SOPA must be made to the Resolution Institute, Building Adjudication Victoria Inc or Rialto Adjudications Pty Ltd.

-Omnia may deduct from moneys due to or claimed by the Subcontractor the amount of any moneys to which Omnia holds a bona fide belief as to entitlement (either immediate or contingent) whether under the Agreement or otherwise (including Omnia’s reasonable estimate of its entitlement to damages for breach of Agreement, costs and losses under clause 3(c), and including any moneys due from the Subcontractor to Omnia under any other Agreement) and if those moneys are insufficient, then Omnia may have recourse to security provided under the Agreement and any balance owing shall be a debt due and payable to Omnia from the Subcontractor immediately.
+Omnia may deduct from moneys due to or claimed by the Subcontractor the amount of any moneys to which Omnia holds a bona fide belief as to entitlement (immediate or contingent), whether under this Agreement or otherwise (including Omnia’s reasonable estimate of damages for breach, costs and losses under clause 3(c), and any moneys due from the Subcontractor to Omnia under any other agreement) and may have recourse to Security; any balance owing is a debt due and payable immediately.
+Omnia may back charge the Subcontractor for costs incurred to rectify defective or incomplete Goods and/or Services, or to engage alternative contractors to complete omitted work, including costs of labour, materials, equipment, management and administration.

 5.6 Adequacy of Contract Sum